top of page

 Website & SEO

-When I arrived at All World, the website was underperforming across every key metric — difficult to navigate, outdated in tone and structure, and poorly optimized for search visibility.
-It wasn’t reflecting the company’s expertise or reliability.
-The goal was to turn it into a modern, customer-centered platform that not only informed but converted.
+When I arrived at All World, the website was underperforming across every meaningful indicator.
+It was difficult to navigate, outdated in tone and structure, and under-optimized for search visibility.
+More importantly, it wasn’t reinforcing the company’s expertise or reliability.
+The goal was to turn the website into a modern, customer-centered channel that didn’t just inform, but consistently drove action.

-I began by partnering with an external SEO firm to conduct a full technical site crawl and performance audit.
-The findings revealed duplicate metadata, thin content across key product pages, and structural issues limiting discoverability.
-From there, I led a comprehensive SEO and content revamp across the site:
+I started by partnering with an external SEO firm to run a full technical crawl and performance audit.
+The findings uncovered duplicate metadata, thin content across key product pages, and structural issues limiting discoverability and performance.
+From there, I led a comprehensive SEO and content overhaul designed to improve both customer experience and measurable outcomes:

-• Rewrote and optimized page content using a mix of high-value keywords, improved metadata, and concise, persona-informed copy.
+• Modernized page content and optimization strategy using high-intent keywords, improved metadata, and concise, persona-informed copy

-• Added TL;DR summaries and clear subheadings to improve readability, dwell time, and snippet capture.
+• Improved usability and content structure by adding TL;DR summaries and clear subheadings to increase readability, dwell time, and search snippet capture

-• Reorganized navigation and category structure to reduce clicks-to-conversion and surface high-demand products faster.
+• Rebuilt navigation and category architecture to reduce friction, shorten clicks-to-conversion, and surface high-demand products faster

-• Directed updates to imagery and design, refreshing banners and product category visuals to align with the modernized brand identity.
+• Directed brand-aligned visual and design updates including refreshed banners and category visuals to match the modernized identity

-• Introduced a consistent content cadence supported by analytics — continuously testing and refining top-performing keywords and user flow.
+• Introduced a consistent optimization cadence supported by analytics, continuously testing what drove the strongest engagement and refining user flow accordingly

 The response was immediate — customers complimented the redesign for being clearer, faster, and easier to navigate.
 Search performance and traffic metrics reflected the same growth: